GuidesError FixesFIXED: Dot On A Computer Screen

 Pixel Fixer – Image Credits (Tech4Gamers)

-6. Leave the box in that area for around 10 minutes, and JScreenFix will do the rest.
+4. Drag And Leave: Drag the box to the area of the screen with dots > Leave the box in that area for around 10 minutes, and JScreenFix will do the rest.

 Use PixelHealer

-1. Download and install the PixelHealer software.
+1. Download and Install: Download and install the PixelHealer software.

 Pixelhealer